th-neu/docker-py-mariadbc-armhf/README.md

 # docker-py-mariadbc-armhf
-ARMv7-A (armhf) docker image based on python:3.10-slim-bullseye with mariadb connector
+ARMv7-A (armhf) docker image based on python:3.10-slim-bullseye with recent mariadb connector